c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 syntax on     " Enable syntax highlighting.
 ```

-> __WARNING__: Don't use `set mouse=a` during the exam!
->
-> The remote exam workstations have higher latency than the Killer Shell simulation environment, making mouse interactions in Vim slow and unreliable.
+> __WARNING:__ Avoid `set mouse=a`.
+The exam workstations have significantly higher latency than the Killer Shell simulation environment, making mouse operations slow and unreliable.
 Use the mouse only for scrolling.
-For editing and text selection, rely on Vim's Visual mode and line-jump commands instead.

 Copy the file to the remote node for the exam question (for example, `node01`):